AbhinavPraveen/UoP-HPC-Docs/source/software/python.rst

 Installing Kernel To Use Conda Environment in Jupyter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Conda Environment with Jupyter, install the :plaintext:`ipykernel` Python package inside the Conda Environment and use it to install a Jupyter Kernel.
+To use a Conda Environment with Jupyter, install the :plaintext:`ipykernel` Python package inside the Conda Environment and use it to install a Jupyter Kernel.

 .. code-block:: bash